-POLS 329 - North American Environmental Policies
+POLS 329 North American Environmental Policies

 Study of local, regional, and international environmental policy, its challenges for not only administration and understanding, but also citizenship and accountability.
 Topics include water, ecosystem management and sustainability in the U.S., Canada and Mexico.
+Equivalent(s): ENVS 329

-POLS 330 - Ruling Well: Plato to Machiavelli
+POLS 330 Ruling Well: Plato to Machiavelli